Wyomissing Restaurant and Bakery's new owners to keep it in the family

 Asked why he decided to sell, Hamid Chaudhry said, "I am comfortable in my own personal situation."

-He noted Wyomissing Restaurant had just been given a Berks County Chamber of Commerce award for one of the Top 15 top businesses in the county – “not restaurants; businesses.”
+He noted Wyomissing Restaurant had just been given a Greater Reading Chamber Alliance award for one of the Top 15 businesses in Berks County – "not restaurants; businesses."

 The restaurant, open 6 a.m.-4 p.m. daily, is known for its weekday breakfast buffet and daily and weekend brunch buffets.
 It also offers takeout specials, including fried chicken.